-Jumpfly pricing is some of the highest in the PPC management industry.
-Although it may be necessary for Jumpfly to charge these high fees to run their business, it is NOT necessary for you to pay them in order to get excellent PPC services.
+Jumpfly pricing can be on the higher end in the PPC management industry, when compared to other options like smaller PPC shops and PPC freelancers.
+Although larger PPC companies may feel it is necessary to charge the fees they do to run their business, it is NOT necessary for you to pay them in order to get excellent PPC services.

-Employees: The main reason they typically cost more is overhead.
-They have costs that smaller PPC shops (like me), simply don’t have.
-They have a lot of employee costs to cover.
-Any business owner with employees can attest to this, and it is not cheap.
+Employees: Many of these larger PPC companies (like with any large company in any industry) have costs at a level that smaller PPC shops simply don’t have.
+For example, they have employee costs to cover.
+Any business owner with employees knows that the costs associated with having employees is not cheap.
 Especially when you throw in employee healthcare costs.

 Jumpfly Review of Pricing Chart

 This is what they charge at the time of this writing.

 Note: I check pricing from time to time and update as needed.
 Please let me know if this chart is no longer the same as what they show on their website.

 That is fairly expensive, in my opinion.
 To others it may be just fine and worth it.